OlegDzhuraev/OsnovaFramework/Readme.md

     public float Speed;
 }
 ```
-It is recommended to place in component only runtime logic variables used by systems and if something requires setup via drag-n-drop from scene (prefab bones, etc).
+It is recommended to place in component only runtime logic variables used by systems and if something requires setup via drag-n-drop from the scene (prefab bones, etc.).

 Not recommended to place there any links to the assets or pre-defined settings, better use one ScriptableObject for it.
 It will keep clean your prefabs and make easier to debug runtime values.